Kranick goes 5 perfect innings in MLB debut, Bucs top Cards - WTMJ

 Associated Press

-In a season in which there have already been a modern-day record seven no-hitters, Kranick (1-0) made a bid for perhaps the most unlikely premiere pitching performance of all-time.
+In a season in which there have already been a modern-day record seven no-hitters, Kranick (1-0) made a bid for perhaps the most unlikely premiere pitching erformance of all-time.

 The 23-year-old righty, who had never pitched above the High-A levels of the minors until this season, set down all 15 batters he faced against a Cardinals lineup that included All-Stars Nolan Arenado, Paul Goldschmidt and Yadier Molina.

-“He came right out executing his fastball and went right after a good lineup,” Pirates manager Derek Shelton said.
-“It was very impressive.
-It was unfortunate that the rain stopped him.”

 Duane Underwood Jr. relieved to begin the sixth.
-He quickly set the side down before giving up a leadoff double to Dylan Carlson to begin the seventh.
+He set the side down in order in the sixth before giving up a leadoff double to Dylan Carlson to begin the seventh.

-Kranick became the first pitcher since 1893 to leave after at least five innings with a perfect game intact in his MLB debut, the Elias Sports Bureau said.
-He did so in front of 18 friends and family members.

 Gregory Polanco and Ben Gamel each hit solo homers for the Pirates, who won have won six of nine following a season-high 10-game losing streak.
 Bryan Reynolds drove in a pair of runs for Pittsburgh.